lastautumnalon/ProjAgent/README.md

 # ProjAgent

-An Agent Frame work to help build your project.
+An Agent Frame work to help building your project.

 ## Prequisities
 It uses deepseek-r1:7b on ollama.